-Pre-MBA Sequence - Students interested in enrolling in the required courses for application to a Masters in Business Administration (on-campus and on-line) should contact CE.
-This sequence allows students with bachelor's degree to gain the knowledge and credentials necessary to pursue an MBA.
+Pre-MBA Sequence Students interested in enrolling in the required courses for application to a Master's in Business Administration (on-campus and on-line) should contact CE.
+This sequence allows a student with a bachelor's degree to gain the knowledge and credentials necessary to pursue an MBA.